Games & Quizzes

 /ˌdounˈtoun/

-in or relating to central part or main business and commercial area of town or city. in or into such area. downtown area of town or city.
+Located in the business part of a town. in or into such area. downtown area of town or city.

 /kəˈTHēdrəl/